Price comparison from over 24,000 stores worldwide

 As for what each package includes, AT&T has a full channel comparison here, but the “Entertainment” package covers local stations, major news channels, national sports networks, and a broad range of entertainment channels.
 Regional sports requires one of the higher tiers; you can check on specific local channel coverage here.

-I’ve already written at length about the problems with AT&T TV’s price structure and won’t belabor the point here.
-But with the average pay TV bill costing about $110 per month, AT&T TV isn’t offering much of a cost savings after its one-year promotional period.
-Other live TV streaming services are much cheaper, including YouTube TV ($50 per month), Hulu + Live TV ($55 per month), and Fubo TV (also $55 per month).
-Even AT&T TV Now has a lower standard pricing of $55 per month, yet you can’t get that package with the AT&T TV hardware.
+With the average pay TV bill costing about $110 per month, AT&T isn’t offering much of a cost savings after its promotional period.
+Other live TV streaming services are much cheaper, including YouTube TV ($65 per month), Hulu + Live TV ($70 per month and bundled with Disney+ and ESPN+), and Fubo TV ($70 or $80 per month, depending on which tier you choose).

 Not just another cable box